sugarlabs/sugar-docs/dev-environment.md

   This checks for gstreamer plugins.
 They are library files installed in gstreamer-\[version\], under the system lib directory.

-You should edit buildbot.json in a similar way (there is only one package there).
 Finally, you should add to basesystem.json a minimal list of packages necessary for the system work.
 If just these are installed it should be able to boot, function and install new packages.